Learning-based Two-tiered Online Optimization of Region-wide Datacenter Resource Allocation: Simulation

-The regional datacenter comprises $1000$ servers, differentiated into $10$ types based on count, mean request arrival rate, and capacity combination type.
-A comprehensive summary of this heterogenous simulation setting, designed by domain experts, is provided in Table \ref{table: 2}.
+The regional datacenter comprises $1000$ servers, differentiated into $10$ types based on count, mean request arrival rate, and capacity combination type. {The arrival of the capacity request is assumed to follow a Poisson process with rate $\lambda_l$ at server $l$.} A comprehensive summary of this heterogenous simulation setting, designed by domain experts, is provided in Table \ref{table: 2}.

 There are in total $6$ types of capacity combinations.
-Each type corresponds to a unique amalgamation of demands varying in size or duration, which is summarized in Table \ref{table: 3}.
-The hardwares are evenly distributed in their higher scopes \eg, the racks have the same number of servers, and the MSBs have the same number of racks.
+Each type corresponds to a unique amalgamation of demands varying in size or duration, summarized in Table \ref{table: 3}.
+The hardwares are evenly distributed in their higher scopes \eg the racks have the same number of servers, and the MSBs have the same number of racks.
 We build a simulator in Python based on the described settings.